'Worry about your grandparents': Ohio youth see virus surge - WHIZ News

 However, continued jobless claims went down for the eighth week in a row, a sign the state believes people are going back to work, Job and Family Services spokesman Bret Crow said Thursday.

-DeWine, first lady Fran DeWine and Lt.
-Gov. Jon Husted all tested negative for the coronavirus, the governor said Wednesday.
+DeWine, first lady Fran DeWine and Husted all tested negative for the coronavirus, the governor said Wednesday.

 Gov. DeWine announced the results on Twitter a day after the three were tested during a live streaming event Tuesday as part of the governor’s biweekly news conference on pandemic updates.
 Medical personnel with the Ohio National Guard wearing face shields, masks and gowns administered the tests.